TiC-CLIP: Continual Training of CLIP Models: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In conclusion, we view \benchname{} as the initial stride toward the continual training of large-scale vision-language foundation models.
-We aspire to empower the research on large-scale continual-learning through our new benchmark, alongside the preliminary results obtained using simple baselines.
-We are committed to open-sourcing both our code and data.

-There are several pivotal directions for future work: (i) Reduce the replay buffer size while maintaining the performance on static evaluation tasks and backward-transfer; (ii) Compare our baselines on continually streaming data at finer granularity, e.g., streaming data at the monthly level; (iii) Investigate alternate learning rate schedules (e.g., \constcosine{}) that are forward looking, and are better suited to continual learning; (iv) Better data filtering techniques that are more inclusive of future data; (v) Expand our problem setup to encompass the training of other large-scale foundation models.
+We view \benchname{} as the initial stride toward the continual training of large-scale vision-language foundation models.
+We believe that our benchmark, alongside the preliminary results obtained using simple baselines will foster future research for large-scale continual-learning.
+There are several pivotal directions for future work: (i) Compare our baselines on continually streaming data at finer granularity, e.g., streaming data at the monthly level; (ii) Investigate alternate learning rate schedules (e.g., \constcosine{} as in \appref{sec:const_cosine_schedule}) that are forward looking, and are better suited to continual learning; (iii) Better data filtering techniques that are more inclusive of future data; (iv) Expand our problem setup to encompass the training of other large-scale foundation models.